erik-ksth/gita/backend/README.md

 3. Frames are uploaded to Supabase storage
 4. **Groq vision analysis** is performed on the frames with optional custom prompt
 5. Analysis result (music generation prompt) is stored in the database
+6. **Prompt validation and improvement** is performed
+7. **Music generation** using Google Lyria API
+8. **Video combination** - original video combined with generated music
+9. Final video uploaded to Supabase storage
-6. Video status is updated to "analyzed"
+10. Video status is updated to "completed"

 ### Generate Music from Video